csev/cc4e/book/chap08.md

 Although the `fsize` program is rather specialized, it does indicate a couple of important ideas.
-First, many programs are not "system programs"; they merely use information whose form or content is maintained by the operating ystem.
+First, many programs are not "system programs"; they merely use information whose form or content is maintained by the operating system.
 Second, for such programs, it is crucial that the representation of the information appear only in standard "header files" like `stat.h` and `dir.h`, and that programs include those files instead of embedding the actual declarations in themselves.